trevorwslee/ACalculatorApp/README.md

 ![](imgs/new_project.png)

-## Initialize for the JavaScript-Rust Bridge
+## Initialize for the JavaScript-Rust "Bridge"

-To start coding for the JavaScript-Rust bridge:
+To start coding for the JavaScript-Rust "bridge":

 * Open the created folder `ACalculatorApp` with ***VSCode***